Barclaycard colleagues lose their inhibitions and Start Today

 Chris is keeping it simple while he gets used to playing with fire: “It’s 99% self-taught – there are plenty of tutorial videos online to learn the theory, then it’s a case of practice, practice, practice.
 My goal is to master the basics so that I’m ‘in the zone’ and it just flows without having to think about the moves or my technique.”

 Antje Schurau is a Business Design Analyst based in Barclaycard’s Hamburg office in Germany and she has always wanted to channel her inner Monet and learn to paint.
 But not any old painting, she’s learning a technique that dates back to the ninth century using opaque watercolours.

 It’s been a passion for a long time, Antje explains: “As a child, I remember helping my mum and dad paint our flat and really loved the bright colours – I think that’s what got me into painting in the first place.
 And the good thing about this style of painting is that if I make a mistake, I can just paint over it!”

 We all have a reason to put off starting something new, but a world of opportunity can open up when you throw off those inhibitions and dive in:

 “I always try to do too many things at once.
 So now I’ve decided to really channel my energy and focus onto one thing.
 It’s relaxing, makes me calm, and most of all it makes me happy.
 When I see the results, I get a real sense of satisfaction and pride, which spurs me on to paint more.”

-Akua and Vivek aren’t the only people getting involved.
-Blogger, author and mum Giovanna Fletcher joined the Barclaycard 31 Day Challenge, where she started something new every single day.
-From learning the violin to cycling in the velodrome and even learning how to “upcycle”, check out how she got on here.
+Antje and Chris aren’t the only people getting involved.
+Blogger, author and mum Giovanna Fletcher is joining the Barclaycard 31 Day Challenge, where she’ll be starting something new every single day this January.
+From learning the violin to cycling in the velodrome and even learning how to “upcycle”, check out her progress here.